 At the conclusion of your rail journey there can be long waits for taxi service.
 There are motorcoach transfers available for select Rocky Mountaineer partner hotels and we strongly recommend pre-purchasing your transfers at the time of booking, or 30 days prior to travel.

-There are wonderful opportunities for viewing wildlife from the train and during your stay in Canada's West, including bear, elk, deer, moose, bald eagles, osprey, salmon, mountain goats and bighorn sheep.
+On both our Canadian and US rail routes, there are wonderful opportunities for viewing wildlife from the train including bear, elk, deer, moose, bald eagles, osprey, salmon, mountain goats and bighorn sheep.
 However, “wildlife are wild” and as such, sightings are never guaranteed.
 If you do come into contact with animals please act responsibly, maintain a safe distance and never feed any wild animals.